What is the Judicial Inquiry Board?

 What role do I play in the investigation and prosecution?

-Once you file a Complaint and the Board determines it has jurisdiction to investigate, you may be contacted for further information.
+If the Board determines it has jurisdiction to investigate your complaint, you may be contacted for further information.

-In the event formal charges are brought against the judge, you may be called as one of the witnesses before and/or during the prosecution phase.
+In the event formal charges are filed against the judge with the Courts Commission, you may be called as one of the witnesses before and/or during the prosecution phase.

 Formal charges are brought against a judge in the name of the Board and not in your name.
 You will only act as a witness.